-Detection of all cases in a community and completion of prescribed treatment using MDT are the basic tenets of the Enhanced Global Strategy for Further Reducing Disease Burden Due to Leprosy (plan period: 2011–2015).
+Detection of all cases in a community and completion of MDT treatment were the basic tenets of the “Enhanced Global Strategy for Further Reducing Disease Burden Due to Leprosy” (2011–2015).

-According to official reports received from 103 countries from 5 WHO regions, the global registered prevalence of leprosy at the end of 2014 was 174 554 cases (0.24 cases per 10 000 people).
+According to official reports received from 121 countries from all WHO regions except for Europe, the global registered prevalence of leprosy at the end of 2014 was 174 554 cases (0.24 cases per 10 000 people).
 The number of new cases reported globally in 2014 was 213 899 (0.3 new cases per 10 000 people).
 In 2013, 215 656 new cases were reported, and in 2012, 232 857 new cases.

 Brief history of the disease and treatment